microsoft/autogen/python/gists/video_surfer.md

 This will install the high-level API for agents built using `autogen-core`.

+> [!WARNING]
+> Python 3.13 on Apple Silicon will fail due to a torch wheel not being available.
+Use 3.10-3.12 in this case.

 ## A hello world example with `AssistantAgent`

 Run the script below.
 You'll need an OpenAI API key.